davruet/artofsurveillance/syllabus.md

 ##Course Requirements
 1. Initial 5-10 minute introductory presentation.
 Tell us about your background and artistic / academic practice.
 Due 1/28
 1. Completion of all required readings, participation in class discussions, and contribution of one independently researched topical reference outside of the reading per class discussion.
 1. Completion of an independently developed artistic or academic project, and participation in an in-class final critique of this project.
 Graduate thesis projects or advanced undergraduate projects developed for other classes can be used for this assignment, as long as two requirements are satisfied: **a.** students must inform the instructor that they are using the project to satisfy other academic requirements, and **b.** the project must substantially engage one or more of the major themes of this course.
 Written projects are acceptable, as long as they are presented to the class as a 20-minute lecture.
-Projects are due at the final critique, on 5/4 or 5/6
+Projects are due at the final critique, on 5/4 or 5/6.
 1. 15-minute in-class presentation of the research and ideas pertaining to the in-process final project.
 Due 3/2
 1. Group article presentation: Form a small group (2 or 3 students), select an article from the academic journal *Surveillance and Society* (or another short academic text of your choosing) and lead an in-class discussion of the text.
 Introduce the topic in a 10-minute mini-lecture that includes art-historical and technological references that contribute to the article.
 Presentation date will be arranged in consultation with the instructor, so that it can be paired with an existing topic.

+##Final Critique
+Students may opt to exhibit their final project in a public space of their choosing within the Chicago Loop.
+This is not a requirement, but it is encouraged.
+On 5/4 (and perhaps also on 5/6, depending on the number of public projects), we will walk from site to site to view and critique these public projects.
+Please feel free to invite anyone who might be interested in attending.

 ##Suggested reading / viewing
 Empson's 7 Types of Ambiguity: <https://www.youtube.com/watch?v=A7QULkgn3ho>